CamLRay/Throw-Down-The-Gauntlet/README.md

 * 4:00: Planning Data structure
 * 4:30: query requirements

+#### Friday, 07/15
+* 8:00: Research similar apps to find ideas I like and don't like.
+* 8:43: Research bracket calculation algorithms.

 #### User Stories MVP
 * A user should be able to create a new tournament as a Tournament Organizer.
 * A user should be able to select a tournament style.